Code-Institute-Submissions/JohannHelbert-Mildew-Detection/README.md

-## Hypothesis and how to validate?
+## Hypothesis and Validation

-* The tree leaves that have pwdery mildew contains white streaks on them.
+* Infected leaves have clear marks differentiating them from the healthy leaves.We suspect cherry leaves affected by powdery mildew have clear marks, typically the first symptom is a light-green, circular lesion on either leaf surface, then a subtle white cotton-like growth develops in the infected area.

-  * conventional data analysis will be used to conduct a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+## Rationale to map the business requirements to the Data Visualisations and ML tasks

-## Rationale to map the business requirements to the Data Visualizations and ML tasks
+### Business Requirement 1: Data Visualisation

-* **Business Requirement 1**: Data Visualization
+- The client wants to display the mean and variability of healthy cherry leaf images and cherry leaves that contain powdery mildew infection, so that they can visually differentiate between the two.
-    In order to  visually differentiate healthy and mildew-infested cherry leaves:
+- The client wants to visually display the difference between an average healthy cherry leaf, and an average powdery mildew infected cherry leaf.
+This allows detection of distinguishable variations between the two.
-  * As a client I want to  display the "mean" and "standard deviation" images for cherry leaves that are healthy and cherry leaves that contain powdery mildew.
+- The client would like an image montage to be available for healthy leaf images, and infected leaf images.
+This is to allow for a visual differentiation between the two image labels, and to recognise appearance patterns across images of the same label.

- 	* As a client I want to display the differences between an average healthy cherry leaf and a cherry leaf that has powdery mildew.
+### Business Requirement 2: Classification of Images

-  * As a client I want to display an image montage for healthy cherry leaf and mildew-infested leaf.
+- The client requires a tool that accurately predicts whether a given cherry leaf is healthy or infected with powdery mildew disease.

-* **Business Requirement 2**:  Classification
+- The client needs a data processing and prediction tool that can be assimilated across the company.
+This will eliminate need for manual detection of the infection which requires employee time and increased personnel resources.
-  * As a client I want to predict if a given cherry leaf is healthy or contains powdery mildew so that I do not supply the market with a product of compromised quality.
+- The company will save time and labour resources, as well as capital spent on these, by increasing the volume of product they can export and provide to the market.
+This will in turn increase their revenue and therefore provide the company with greater funds to invest in its own productivity and actvitiy.
-  * As a client I want to build a binary classifier and generate reports.
+- The client wants an ML model with a binary classification output, and to have the ability to generate and download a report of the results.

 ## ML Business Case